Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 See [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started) for more detailed instructions.

-## How do I try Relay in the Editor?
+## Test the Relay service in the Unity Editor

 If you are using Unity 2022.3 or later, you can try the Relay service directly in the editor from the inspector of the Network Manager.
 The workflow is similar to what you experienced in the [Get Started with NGO](../tutorials/get-started-with-ngo.md) page: the inspector shows buttons which start a Host, Server or Client without the need to add a UI to your game yet.
 The biggest difference is that starting a client requires a [join code](https://docs.unity.com/relay/en/manual/join-codes) which you can get from the host or server.